MIDDLE EAST FOREIGN LANGUAGE AND AREA STUDIES FELLOWSHIPS AT NEW YORK UNIVERSITY

 - Applicants who plan to pursue careers in government and public service

-- Summer FLAS fellowships cover the cost of full tuition (up to $5000) plus a stipend of approximately $2,500.
-Summer language awards must be used to attend programs that meet language proficiency standards set by the U.S. Department of Education.
+- Summer FLAS fellowships cover the cost of full tuition (up to $5000) plus a stipend of $2,500.
+Summer language awards must be used to attend programs that meet language proficiency standards set by the U.S. Department of Education, and may take place domestically or overseas.

 Summer FLAS Fellowships: